 The client work has kept busy enough that time for product work has been scarce.
 All that paid work also means that I already have enough revenue (a good problem, I know) and don’t need the extra revenue that a digital product can provide.
 I’ve rethought my conclusions about creating products quite a bit in the last year.
 Given that I am doing well enough, I want to create more of a feeling of service in some of my work.
 I would also like to shift more of my efforts toward creating educational material rather than only client work.

 To address my lack of success in product building, in 2019 I’ll be blocking out time on my calendar each week for discovery and development.

 The combination of having a really good group of clients and a fully booked schedule has caused my revenue to increase by about 17% over 2017.
 That’s the good part!
 The not-as-great-part is that my schedule is pretty tight with all this client work.
-That means any work that I do on side projects happens either after client work hours or during periods of occassional down time.
+That means any work that I do on side projects happens either after client work hours or during periods of occasional downtime.
 I’ll need to get better in 2019 at blocking out time just for side projects.

 What I’m Looking Forward to in 2019